 How to Make Deep-Fried Cheesecake Chimichangas:

-- Heat oil in skillet over medium-low heat.
-Meanwhile, In a large bowl beat the cream cheese until creamy.
-Then add 1/4 cup of sugar, vanilla extract and sour cream and mix until well combined.
+- Heat oil in a small skillet over medium-low heat.
+Meanwhile, in a large bowl, beat the cream cheese until creamy.
+Then add 1/4 cup of sugar, vanilla extract, and sour cream and mix until well combined.

-- Place 2 heaping tablespoons of filling into the bottom half of each tortilla and roll-up tucking in sides.
+- Place 2 heaping tablespoons of filling into the bottom half of each tortilla and roll up, tucking in the sides.

 - Combine the cinnamon sugar coating and immediately dip hot chimichangas into the sugar mixture.
 Serve with fresh strawberries or strawberry jam.